-A social security number is necessary to work in the United States.
-But having a social security number is not the same thing as having a work authorization.
+A SSN is necessary to work in the United States, however, having a social security number is not the same thing as having work authorization.
 Immigrants can choose to apply for SSNs as part of their adjustment of status application or file the application at SSN office after they become permanent residents.